-ATLANTA — President Jimmy Carter is turning 95 years old in a few weeks, and you can help him celebrate!
+ATLANTA — President Jimmy Carter is turning 95 years old, and you can help him celebrate!

 Carter - now the oldest living former president of the United States - marks the milestone birthday Oct.
 1. The Carter Center, the peace and human rights advocating organization founded by the former president, posted on its website about how the public can wish Carter a happy birthday.